subugoe/fwb-solr-mods/README.md

   U+0365:

-  After the colon, there is nothing there, i. e., an empty string.
+  After the colon, there is nothing there, i. e., an empty string, which means that the little i character will be optional.

   Here is an example of a complete file: https://github.com/subugoe/fwb-index-creator/blob/master/solr/fwb/conf/umlaut_mappings_for_quotes.txt.